ezEngine/docs/docs/projects/project-settings.md

 ## PhysX

-If the [PhysX Integration (TODO)](../physics/physx-overview.md) is enabled, *Editor > Project Settings > PhysX Project Settings...* will be available to configure the [collision layers](../physics/collision-shapes/collision-layers.md).
+If the [PhysX Integration](../physics/physx-overview.md) is enabled, *Editor > Project Settings > PhysX Project Settings...* will be available to configure the [collision layers](../physics/collision-shapes/collision-layers.md).

 ## Video